 Table 1.
-Disability weights (DW) by severity levels for rheumatoid arthritis according
+Disability weights (DW) by severity levels for rheumatoid arthritis according to the Global Burden of Disease study (Salomon et al., 2015)

-Rheumatoid arthritis, moderate This person has moderate pain and stiffness in the arms and hands which causes difficulty lifting, carrying, and holding things, and trouble sleeping because of the pain.
-0.317 Rheumatoid arthritis, severe This person has severe, constant pain, and deformity in most joints, causing difficulty moving around, getting up and down, eating, dressing, lifting, carrying, and using the hands.
+Severity level Lay description DW Rheumatoid arthritis, mild This person has moderate pain and stiffness in the arms and hands which causes difficulty lifting, carrying, and holding things, and trouble sleeping because of the pain.
+0.117 Rheumatoid moderate arthritis, This person has moderate pain and stiffness in the arms and hands which causes difficulty lifting, carrying, and holding things, and trouble sleeping because of the pain.
+0.317 Rheumatoid severe arthritis, This person has severe, constant pain, and deformity in most joints, causing difficulty moving around, getting up and down, eating, dressing, lifting, carrying, and using the hands.
 The person often feels sadness, anxiety, and extreme fatigue.
 0.581